simonrose121/phd/_posts/2016-11-18-programming-paradigms.md

 Imperative tools include Scratch and other programming tools that have both state and data, along with the other common programming concepts.

 The procedural tools are imperative with the addition of procedures, which can be called to execute repeat behaviour.
 The only tool that provides true object-orientation (including inheritance and polymorphism) is GameMaker.

+**Further Questions**

+How do the programming paradigms relate to the pedagogy of the tools?

 **Sources**